ConsenSysMesh/web3studio-sojourn/README.md

 For more details see [Truffle's Documentation.](https://truffleframework.com/docs/truffle/getting-started/running-migrations)

 ##Storage
 Sojourn uses IPFS to securely store each document in a way where the user can access it from any device without compromising the security of their data.
 The way we do this is via Shamir's Secret Sharing Algorithm.
-Specifically, it encrypt each file with AES, splits it apart with Shamir's Secret Sharing Algorithm, and spreads the shards onto IPFS.
+Specifically, it encrypts each file with AES, splits it apart with Shamir's Secret Sharing Algorithm, and spreads the shards onto IPFS.
 Web3Studio created an open source project integrating this pipeline into React-Native, [`react-native-sssa`](https://github.com/ConsenSys/react-native-sssa).
 Pull request are welcome and encouraged.

 ## DevKit